AugCogVR/cogbre-vr/README.md

 ## XR Device Simulator

-- Right click it -> Toggle Active State to turn it on and off.
+- When not using the VR hardware, you can use the XR Device Simulator.
 - Refs:
   - https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/xr-device-simulator.html
   - https://blog.immersive-insiders.com/xr-simulator/

+## Switching between VR Hardware and XR Simulator:

+### To use hardware:
+- Enable Open XR: Project Settings -> XR Plug-In Management -> check "Open XR"
+- Deactivate XR Device Simulator: Hierarchy -> SampleScene -> right click XR Device Simulator -> Toggle Active State (or go to inspector and uncheck the very first checkbox)

+### To use device simulator:
+- Reverse the above

+NOTE: Recently, Unity will crash if you start the app configured to use VR Hardware but the hardware is powered off/disconnected.
+Before some recent change I can't pinpoint, it would gracefully and silently ignore taht the hardware was not available and proceed without it.
+If you figure it out let me know.

-## Running it
+# Running it

 Set up and start the Nexus: https://github.com/AugCogVR/cogbre-nexus

 NOTE: For now, the VR component is hardcoded to look for the server on 127.0.0.1

-Load the VR project into Unity and run it
+Load the VR project into Unity, open the main scene, and run it.

 # Architecture